klonyyy/MCUViewer/README.md

 6. Configure `analog` channels types according to the type used in your code.
 7. Press the `STOPPED` button to start recording.

-Example project with STMViewer config file is located in test/STMViewer_test directory.
+Example project with MCUViewer config file is located in test/MCUViewer_test directory.

 FAQ and common issues:
 1. Problem: My trace doesn't look like it's supposed to and I get a lot of error frames